AlexBezuska/archival/README.md

-### How to use
+## How to use

 - Duplicate `config-sample.json` and name it `config.json`
 - Minimum config: Setup a source and destination in `config.json`

 - Commands (run in your terminal while inside the root of the `archival` directory)
-	 - **`npm run extract`** - extracts all image files recursively inside source and places them flat in destination
+	 - **`npm run extract`** - extracts all image files recursively inside `sourceFolder` and places them flat in `imageDestinationFolder`/`videoDestinationFolder`
+ 	 - **`npm run dedupe`** - removes duplicate images (even with different names) from the `imageDestinationFolder` (be careful there is no undo)
-	 - **`npm run fix-filenames`** - runs in the destination folder and uses exif data to rename all the images it can to this format: devicename_date.extension
+	 - **`npm run fix-filenames`** - runs in the `imageDestinationFolder` folder and uses exif data to rename all the images it can to this format: `devicename date time-#.extension` example: `iPhone 6 2016-06-09 10.11.38-1.jpg`
-	 - **`npm run remove-small`** - runs in destination directory and removes all files under the minimum width and height thresholds set in `config.json`
+	 - **`npm run remove-small`** - runs in imageDestinationFolder directory and removes all files under the minimum width and height thresholds set in `config.json`

+## Feature requests

+- Setup `dedupe` to move duplicates to a 'trash' folder instead of deleting them.
+- Add camera raw file extensions
+- Move image / video file extensions to different json file so they can be updated independently of `config.json`

 ## Contributing